 Yesterday, 10 of us took the day to join in the flood relief efforts.
 We drove through Bangkok traffic about 2 hours to the far north of Bangkok City, to the place where the flood waters from the north have surged past the levees and flood gates designed to protect Bangkok.

-We were part of iServe, the opportunity sponsored by Campus Crusade for Christ to serve the people of Bangkok during this crisis.
+We were part of iServe, the opportunity sponsored by Cru to serve the people of Bangkok during this crisis.
 We served by meeting boatloads of evacuees as they reached dry land.
 We would help them out of boats.
 We would carry their loads with them to where taxis and other transport could take them to live with relatives or to evacuation centers.

 The evacuees were so kind and appreciative.
 They were the ones who could only bring a few of their possessions.
 And they were appreciative of us.